 This blog post draws on data and research discussed in our entry on Life Expectancy.

-However, despite its importance and prominence in research and policy, it is surprisingly difficult to find a simple yet detailed description of what “life expectancy” actually means.
-In this blog post, we try to fill this gap.
+Despite its importance and prominence in research and policy, it is surprisingly difficult to find a simple yet detailed description of what “life expectancy” actually means.
+In this section, we try to fill this gap.

 The term “life expectancy” refers to the number of years a person can expect to live.
 By definition, life expectancy is based on an estimate of the average age that members of a particular population group will be when they die.

-In theory, estimating age-at-death is a simple exercise.
-Suppose we could track a group of people born a given year, many decades ago, and observe the exact date in which each one of them died.
-Then, we could estimate this cohort's life expectancy by simply calculating the average of the ages of all members when they died.
+The cohort life expectancy is the average life length of a particular cohort – a group of individuals born in a given year.
+When we can track a group of people born in a particular year, many decades ago, and observe the exact date in which each one of them died then we can calculate this cohort’s life expectancy by simply calculating the average of the ages of all members when they died.

-An alternative approach consists in estimating the average length of life for a hypothetical cohort assumed to be exposed, from birth through death, to the mortality rates observed at a given year.
-This approach leads to what is known as 'period life expectancy' and is the definition used by most international organizations, including the UN and the World Bank, when reporting 'life expectancy' figures.
-Period life expectancy estimates do not take into account how mortality rates are changing and instead only look at the mortality pattern at one point in time.
+An alternative approach consists in estimating the average length of life for a hypothetical cohort assumed to be exposed, from birth through death, to the mortality rates observed at one particular period – commonly a year.
+This approach leads to what is known as ‘period life expectancy‘ and it is the much more commonly used life expectancy metric.
+It is the definition used by most international organizations, including the UN and the World Bank, when reporting ‘life expectancy’ figures.
+Period life expectancy estimates do not take into account how mortality rates are changing over time and instead only reflects the mortality pattern at one point in time.
 Because of this, period life expectancy figures are usually different to cohort life expectancy figures.

 Since period life expectancy estimates are ubiquitous in research and public debate, it is helpful to use an example to flesh out the concept.
-Let's consider the visualization below, which maps life expectancy—specifically period life expectancy—at birth, country by county.
+Let’s consider the visualization below, which maps life expectancy—specifically period life expectancy—at birth, country by county in 2005.
 You can hover the mouse over a country to display the corresponding estimate.

-For the US, we can see that life expectancy in 2005 was 77.6 years.
-This means that the cohort of infants born in the US in 2005 could expect to live 77.6 years, under the assumption that mortality patterns observed in 2005 remain constant throughout their lifetime.
-This is clearly a strong assumption—if you move the slider forward in the chart below, you'll see that in 2010 the period life expectancy in the US was 78.8 years, which means that US mortality patterns did improve in the period 2005-2010.
+For Japan, we can see that life expectancy in 2005 was 82.3 years.
+This means that a hypothetical cohort of infants living through the age-specific mortality of Japan in 2005 could expect to live 82.3 years, under the assumption that mortality patterns observed in 2005 remain constant throughout their lifetime.
+But if life expectancies are increasing the reality for a cohort born then is that the cohort life expectancy is higher than that period life expectancy.
+We see this in the data: if you move the slider forward in the chart below, you’ll see that in 2019 the period life expectancy in Japan was 84.6 years, which means that mortality patterns in Japan did improve in the period 2005-2019.

 An important point to bear in mind when interpreting life expectancy estimates is that very few people will die at precisely the age indicated by life expectancy, even if mortality patterns stay constant.